Financial-ML/Market-Analysis/README.md

 Connect the strategy that has been developed in Python with MQL4 in a real time connection the structure has been developed by [darwinex-labs](https://github.com/darwinex) you can see their project for installation and more information [(here)](https://github.com/darwinex/dwx-zeromq-connector).

 ### How we do it
-I have modified the code that has been developed by [darwinex-labs](https://github.com/darwinex).
+* I have modified the code that has been developed by [darwinex-labs](https://github.com/darwinex).
-The structure of the code has developed on server/client structure were MQL4 is the server and the model that has been developed in Python is the client.
+* The structure of the code has developed on server/client structure were MQL4-connector is the server and Python-connector is the client.
-I modifie it to receive market data from the server (MQL4) in a live time and predict in the client side (Python).
+* I modifie it to receive market data from the server (MQL4) in a live time and predict in the client side (Python) by load the machine learning model from ML-models in the client.
-Then if we got new prediction send order to server to close the previous  order and open a new order based on the new prediction.
+* Then if we got new prediction send order to server to close the previous order and open a new order based on the new prediction.

+MQL4-connector  :(DWX_ZeroMQ_Connector_v2_0_1_RC8.py) the server .

+Python-connector:(DWX_ZeroMQ_Connector_v2_0_1_RC8.mq4) the client .
 ### Setup

 ## Dataset